obsessiveo/fenwoody/README.md

 ## 1. Introduction

 fenwoody is a simple and easy-to-use tool for generating an svg image representing the board and the pieces from a FEN string.
+It does not validate the FEN string, so it is up to the user to make sure the FEN string is valid.
+Or you can call the function `validateFen`.

 Can be used for example as a static image for a chess game.